kellerkinderDE/devenv-shopware/README.md

 ```

 ### kellerkinder.enableElasticSearch
-Enables the Elasticsearch search server and configures shopware to use Elasticsearch in additional to the default
+Enables the Elasticsearch service and configures Shopware to use Elasticsearch in addition to the default
 MySQL search.

 *_Example_*
 ```
-kellerkinder.enableElasticSearch = true;
+kellerkinder.enableElasticsearch = true;
 ```

 ## Different PHP versions

 If you want to use a specific PHP version, you can set the following versions
 in your project devenv.nix file.
 The php.ini configuration is >php80 specific
 and needs to be adjusted when using a lower version.

 - php56
 - php70